williamrwagner/williamrwagner.github.io/_pages/about-me.md

 I have extensive experience in financial management in diverse industries including technology, software, manufacturing, consumer products, internet services and marketing services.
-I found particular enjoyment consulting with start-ups and early stage businessees on business plans, and operations.
+I found particular enjoyment consulting with start-ups and early stage companies on business plans, and operations.

 I hold degrees in Financial Management from MIT (MS) and Aeronautical Engineering from MIT (BS)